awsdocs/aws-powershell-user-guide/doc_source/pstools-s3-delete-website.md

 ResponseXml    :
 ```

-In 1\.1 and newer versions of the Tools for PowerShell, you can add the `-DeleteBucketContent` parameter to `Remove-S3Bucket`, which first deletes all objects and object versions in the specified bucket before trying to remove the bucket itself\.
+In 1\.1 and newer versions of the AWS Tools for PowerShell, you can add the `-DeleteBucketContent` parameter to `Remove-S3Bucket`, which first deletes all objects and object versions in the specified bucket before trying to remove the bucket itself\.
 Depending on the number of objects or object versions in the bucket, this operation can take a substantial amount of time\.
 In versions of the Tools for Windows PowerShell older than 1\.1, the bucket had to be empty before `Remove-S3Bucket` could delete it\.

 **Note**
-Unless you add the `-Force` parameter, Tools for PowerShell prompts you for confirmation before the cmdlet runs\.
+Unless you add the `-Force` parameter, AWS Tools for PowerShell prompts you for confirmation before the cmdlet runs\.

 ## See Also<a name="pstools-seealso-amazon-s3-delete-website"></a>
 +  [Using the AWS Tools for Windows PowerShell](pstools-using.md)